Committee members' forum

-Committee members will be expected to gain the views of other people with a disability within their networks and share these views with the Committee to ensure a broad and diverse range of perspectives are heard.
+Committee members are expected to gain the views of other people with a disability within their networks and share these views with the Committee to ensure a broad and diverse range of perspectives are heard.

-The Advisory Committee will meet every second month, up to 6 times per year.
+The Advisory Committee meets every second month, up to six times per year.

-We’ll be looking for a broad representation of people with lived experience of disability to take part in the Committee.
-That means members with different abilities, ages, gender, cultures, and geographic locations across our municipality, as well as a range of areas of interest/expertise.
+Anyone with lived experience of disability can apply to join the Committee.
+You do not need to have any experience with previous committees to join.
+The Committee aims to represent the needs of people of different abilities, ages, gender, cultures, and geographic locations across our municipality, as well as a range of areas of interest/expertise.

 Two Councillors are DAIAC members, with one Councillor acting as Chair.
 This ensures that Council can hear directly from people with a disability and strengthens relationships with the community.

-Advisory Committees are one of a number of ways of enabling public participation in decision making and enable members of the community to directly influence government decisions that affect their lives.
+Advisory Committees are one way Council enables public participation in decision making and enable members of the community to directly influence government decisions that affect their lives.